-Library resources are available for use that includes videos, DVDs, Styling books, as well as current magazine publications.
-Resources are accessible on campus and in the administration office.
+Library resources are available for use, including videos, DVDs, styling books, as well as current magazine publications.
+Resources are accessible on campus and in the administrative office.
 Students may access the library Tuesday through Friday, 10:00 a.m. to 7:00 p.m.
-There is a check in and out system for removing the resources from the library.
+There is a check-in and check-out system for removing resources from the library.